 Skip to code content (skip section selection)

-(A) Mount Pleasant operates as a National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Separate Storm Sewer System (MS4) under the SCDHEC General Permit Number SCR030000.
+(A) Mount Pleasant operates as a National Pollutant Discharge Elimination System (NPDES) Phase II Municipal Separate Storm Sewer System (MS4) under the South Carolina Department of Health and Environmental Control (SCDHEC) General Permit Number SCR030000.

 (B) The NPDES permit allows the town to discharge stormwater to waters of the state and U.S., provided that it is in compliance with the terms of the permit to the maximum extent practical.

 (C) The permit outlines tasks to be completed for compliance with the terms and conditions of the federal NPDES program.
-The NPDES MS4 permit requires a significant increase in the town's resource allocations for the stormwater management program to be in compliance with requirements related to water quality assessment and monitoring; system inventory, inspection, and maintenance; legal requirements; illicit discharge detection and elimination; post-development best management practice inspections; good housekeeping and recording; public education; public participation; and allocation of adequate resources to meet permit compliance.
+The NPDES MS4 permit requires a significant increase in the town's resource allocations for the Stormwater Utility Management Program to be in compliance with requirements related to water quality assessment and monitoring; system inventory, inspection, and maintenance; legal requirements; illicit discharge detection and elimination; post-development best management practice inspections; good housekeeping and recording; public education; public participation; and allocation of adequate resources to meet permit compliance.

 (D) The management of stormwater runoff and sediment is necessary to reduce pollution, siltation, sedimentation, local flooding and stream channel erosion, all of which impact adversely on land and water resources and the health, safety, property and welfare of the residents of the town.

 (E) The town maintains a utility system of stormwater management facilities, including but not limited to, inlets, conduits, manholes, channels, ditches, drainage easements, infiltration facilities, and other components, as well as natural waterways.

 (F) The stormwater utility management facilities and components of the town need to be regularly maintained, rehabilitated, upgraded or expanded, and additional stormwater management facilities and measures need to be installed throughout the town.